Connection Configuration

 timeoutPolicy

-SSHTimeoutPolicy has two independent knobs:
+SSHTimeoutPolicy has three independent knobs:

 connectionSetupTimeInterval covers one connect attempt, including: